deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 ![](figures/figures_10_0.png)

-> 🔼 The figure visualizes the attention distribution changes in LLaVa-v1.5 before and after applying MIA-DPO on three multi-image examples.
+> 🔼 The figure visualizes the attention distribution across different layers of the LLaVA model before and after applying MIA-DPO, highlighting changes in focus on specific image regions.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Attention Difference Before and After DPO.
-We present the attention distribution in the intermediate layers for the original LLaVa-v1.5 (top row), MIA-DPO + LLaVa-v1.5 (second row), and the difference value (bottom row), respectively.
+We present the attention distribution in the intermediate layers for the original LLaVA-v1.5 (top row), MIA-DPO + LLaVA-v1.5 (second row), and the difference value (bottom row), respectively.
 > </details>

 ![](figures/figures_21_0.png)

-> 🔼 This figure shows an overview of the MIA-DPO framework and its performance on various multi-image and single-image benchmarks.
+> 🔼 The figure shows an overview of the MIA-DPO framework and its performance on multi-image and single-image benchmarks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: (a) Overview of MIA-DPO.
 We transform single-image data (e.g., LLaVA 665k) into multi-image data by adding noisy or unrelated images and using language descriptions to specify the target image.
 Attention values are then used to detect hallucinations in multi-image contexts, filtering out rejected data for DPO optimization. (b) Benchmark Results.
 MIA-DPO excels across five multi-image benchmarks while maintaining competitive performance on seven single-image benchmarks, demonstrating its robustness in both single and multi-image tasks.